2012 United States Olympic trials (swimming): Events

-The meet featured twenty-six individual events all swum in a long course (50-meter) pool: thirteen events for men and thirteen events for women.
+The meet featured twenty-six individual events, all swum in a long course (50-meter) pool: thirteen events for men and thirteen events for women.
 Events 200 meters and shorter were held with preliminaries, semifinals and finals, while events 400 meters and longer were held with preliminaries and finals.
 The semifinals featured sixteen swimmers in two heats; the finals included eight swimmers in a single heat.
 Preliminaries were seeded with ten lanes.
-Event order, which mimicked that of the 2012 Olympics, with the exception of the Olympic relay events, was:
+Event order, which mimicked that of the 2012 Olympics, except for the Olympic relay events, was:

 Note: prelims/semifinals/finals were swum in events 200 meters and shorter; prelims/finals in events 400 meters or longer.
-For prelims/semifinals/finals events, prelims and semis were on the same day, with finals the next evening.
-For the 400-meter events, prelims and finals were the same day.
+For prelims/semifinals/finals events, prelims and semis were on the same day, with finals the following evening.
+For the 400-meter events, prelims and finals were on the same day.
 For the 800 and 1500 meter races, prelims are in the morning of one day, with finals in the evening of the next day.